Housing and Residence Life FAQ

 There is a problem with my space.
 What do I do?

-You should report the problem by submitting a Maintenance Request online.
-You can also speak to your RA or RLC about the issue after you have submitted the request.
+You should report the problem by submitting a Maintenance Request online or notifying your Desk Assistant or Booth Attendant on duty.
+You should also speak to your RA or RLC about the issue after you have submitted the request.

 What is consolidation?
 And why am I being asked to move?